Covert Entanglement Generation and Secrecy: Acknowledgment

 \section{Acknowledgment}

-The authors would like to thank Marco Tomamichel (National University of Singapore) for motivating us to consider covert entanglement generation, highlighting its necessity for covert entanglement-assisted communication.
-The authors also thank Ian George (National University of Singapore) for pointing out that $\eta(\rho||\sigma)$ is a quantum chi-square divergence.
-Furthermore, the authors thank Matthieu Bloch (Georgia Tech) for sharing the converse proof for the key rate in the classical model of covert communication with secrecy and key assistance.
-This work was supported by the National Science Foundation under Grants No. CCF-2006679, EEC-1941583 and CNS-2107265, the Israel Science Foundation under Grants No. 939/23 and 2691/23, German-Israeli Project Cooperation (DIP) within the Deutsche Forschungsgemeinschaft (DFG) under Grant No. 2032991, Ollendorff Minerva Center (OMC) of the Technion No. 86160946, and by the QERNEL Quantum Computing Theory Research Hub of Israel Planning and Budgeting Committee of the Council for Higher Education (VATAT) under Grant No. 2072651.
+The authors would like to thank Marco Tomamichel (National University of Singapore) for motivating them to consider covert entanglement generation, highlighting its necessity for covert entanglement-assisted communication.
+They also thank Ian George (National University of Singapore) for pointing out that $\eta(\rho||\sigma)$ is a quantum chi-square divergence.
+Furthermore, they thank Matthieu Bloch (Georgia Tech) for sharing the converse proof for the key rate in the classical model of covert communication with secrecy and key assistance.
+They also acknowledge the helpful discussions with Evan J.\ D.\ Anderson (formerly at The University of Arizona, currently at the University of Maryland) and Michael S.\ Bullock (formerly at The University of Arizona, currently at the University of Massachusetts, Amherst).